Protect your Android against cracking and malware with Avast One

 Cracking is a technique used to breach computer software or an entire computer security system, and with malicious intent.
 Though functionally the same as hacking, cracking is strictly used in a criminal sense.
 Learn how cracking works, how to recognize it, and how you can protect yourself against getting cracked with Avast One, a top-tier security tool.

 Most people in the media — and, as a result, most people in general — use the terms “hacking” and “hacker” to refer to this sort of unsavory computer nastiness.
-But within the hacking community, the term “cracking” is preferred to describe malicious hacking.
+But within the hacking community, the term “cracking” is generally preferred to describe malicious hacking — there are other types of hackers, too, who don't always seek sinister ends.

 Cracking is when someone performs a security hack for criminal or malicious reasons.